Credit Suisse considers splitting investment bank in three - FT | Business

 Credit Suisse Group AG has drawn up plans to split its investment bank in three, the Financial Times reported on Thursday, as the Swiss lender attempts to emerge from three years of relentless scandals.

-Under proposals to the board, the bank is looking to sell profitable units such as its securitised products business to prevent a damaging capital raise, the report said, citing people familiar with the plans. https://on.ft.com/3BZHTUd Credit Suisse did not respond to a Reuters request for comment.
+Under proposals to the board, the bank is looking to sell profitable units such as its securitised products business to prevent a damaging capital raise, the report said, citing people familiar with the plans. https://on.ft.com/3BZHTUd Credit Suisse declined to comment on the story when contacted by Reuters.

 The proposals could see the investment bank split into three parts: the group's advisory business, which might be spun off at some later point; a "bad bank" to hold high-risk assets that will be wound down; and the rest of the business.
 "We have said we will update on progress on our comprehensive strategy review when we announce our third-quarter earnings," the newspaper report quoted Credit Suisse as saying.
 "It would be premature to comment on any potential outcomes before then."